-In order to achieve a visually appealing site you'll probably try to cram all kinds of professional graphics and images on your page, which translates into hours of fine-tuning with image file formats such as JPEGs, GIFs, PNGs, etc. Too much time and too much work.
+In order to achieve a visually appealing site, you’ll probably try to cram all kinds of professional graphics and images on your page, which translates into hours of fine-tuning with image file formats such as JPEGs, GIFs, PNGs, etc. Too much time and too much work.

 Let’s not forget that web pages work with an underlying programming language, most commonly HTML.
 You’ll need to use HTML for embedding the content onto your web page.
 That can take hours of tedious encoding and configuration.
 Does the amount of work ever cease?

 A simple way to be efficient?
-Incorporate content you already have by converting it converted directly into HTML.
+Incorporate content you already have by converting it directly into HTML.
 This is where another data exchange format can come in handy: the PDF.